-Oregon Breweries come together to support the future of freshwaterFebruary 14, 2018
+Oregon breweries come together to support future of freshwaterFebruary 14, 2018

 If Oregon was to write a love letter to an industry, you can bet that breweries would be on the top of that list.
 The state not only welcomes the thriving industry with open arms but supports it with clean, abundant freshwater from rivers like the Sandy, the Deschutes and the Rogue.
 With more than 230 breweries, the beaver state could really be renamed “the beer state.”

 In addition to creating more than 31,000 direct and indirect jobs, craft beer drives a lot of tourism.
 According to Travel Portland, in 2014, seven out of every ten adults visiting Oregon’s largest city participated in a craft beer experience.
 Overall, around 19 million people visited an Oregon brewing establishment in 2016, and these breweries have been generous, giving back an estimated $3 million dollars in product and financial support to nonprofits that same year.

 Here at The Freshwater Trust, we are proud to partner with eight Oregon breweries for our third annual Brewers Challenge, an industry wide collaborative effort to support our work to protect and restore freshwater ecosystems.

 These and other breweries, have raised over $11,000 in the last two years alone for this important work.

 This year, the Brewers Challenge will match contributions from individual donations at our annual benefit, Faces of Freshwater on March 8, leveraging the funding available for fixing the rivers we love and rely on.

 Clean water is required for great beer, and we applaud our participating breweries for their direct investment in our work, helping to shore up the future of clean water and award winning beer.